 Drinking instant coffee may:

-- Promote longevity: Drinking coffee may help you live longer (43, 44, 45).
+- Promote longevity.
+Drinking coffee may help you live longer (

-These types of studies cannot prove that coffee causes the reduction in disease risk, only that people who habitually drink coffee are less likely to get them.
+These types of studies can’t prove that coffee causes a reduced risk of disease — only that people who habitually drink coffee are less likely to develop disease.

-Instant coffee is quick, easy and doesn’t require a coffee maker.
+Instant coffee is quick, easy, and doesn’t require a coffee maker.
 It also has a very long shelf life and is cheaper than regular coffee.

-Therefore, it may be very handy when you’re traveling or on-the-go.
+Therefore, it may be very handy when you’re traveling or on the go.